AnyChart/docs.anychart.com/Basic_Charts/Scatter_Plot/Overview.md

 ## Overview

 In AnyChart you can create scatter charts by using the scatter chart constructor.
 It processes data points as-is: sets of arguments from different series don't influence each other, points are shown in the exact order they are set, and lines can be vertical and cross themselves.
-While the cartesian constructor distributes points along the X-axis at equal intervals (categories), the Scatter constructor distributes points according to their values.
+While the Cartesian constructor distributes points along the X-axis at equal intervals (categories), the Scatter constructor distributes points according to their values.

 Scatter charts are used mainly to visualize the results of mathematical calculations or physics experiments.